ellisp/blog-source/_posts/2024-11-16-design-effects.md

 As per Wikipedia, the design effect is a comparison of the actual estimated standard error of the proportion of people who like cats in each province, with the standard error "you would have got with a simple random sampling design" (it is actually the ratio of the variances, which is the squared standard error, but as we are typically thinking in terms of standard error and that is what both R and Stata return, I'm emphasising that part of the concet).

-But there are two ways of looking at this "you would have got with a simple random sampling design".
+But there are two ways of looking at this variance that "you would have got with a simple random sampling design".

-One way is to say that you have the sample that you, but let's pretend the design was just simple random sampling, and calculate the standard error accordingly; square both standard errors and divide one by the other.
+One way is to say that you have the sample numbers in each province that you have, but let's pretend the design that gave it to you was just simple random sampling, and calculate the standard error accordingly; square both standard errors and divide one by the other.
 This is what is happening in R.

 The other ways is to reflect on one more step, and say "hang on, if we'd really had a simple random sample, we wouldn't have these sample sizes in the first place.
 For example, we've only got 864 samples in province A because we deliberately oversampled there.
 If we'd used simple random sampling, it would have been more like 362.
-Let's compare our standard errors from the actual sample to *the standard errors we would have likely got from simple random sampling, including less people in province A and more in province G than we actually got".
+Let's compare our standard errors from the actual sample to *the standard errors we would have likely got from simple random sampling, including less people in province A and more in province G than we actually got*."
 This is what is happening in Stata.
+That's why province A has that design effect of 0.64 - the stratified sample design gave us extra samples in province A, so the design is actually giving us *reduced* variance there, compared to a genuine simple random sample.

 So the reason this second method has a design effect of less than 1 for province A is that it says "the only reason you have so many people in your sample from province A is the stratification part of the sampling design.
 So when we want to say 'what impact has the design had on our estimates', it's only fair to say that the estimate you've got is a lot more precise than you would have under simple random sampling."